By STAN CHOE and ALEX VEIGA and DAMIAN J. TROISE

 Futures for stocks and yields cut their losses immediately after the jobless claims report was released in the morning, which was before U.S. stock trading opened.
 Most traders likely expected an extreme number from the jobless report, analysts said.

 “There is no sugar coating these numbers–they are bad,” said Jamie Cox, managing partner for Harris Financial Group.
 “Markets have had several days to digest what everyone knew was coming; therefore, the market response to these numbers may differ than what people might expect.”

 Investors still need to see stability in banks and, especially, in oil prices to maintain confidence, because markets could be in for another slide if oil goes below $20 a barrel, said Andrew Slimmon, managing director and senior portfolio manager at Morgan Stanley Investment Management.

-Benchmark U.S. oil slid 7.7% to settle at $22.60 a barrel.
-Goldman Sachs has forecast that it will fall well below $20 a barrel in the next two months because storage will be filled to the brim and wells will have to be shut in.
+The price of U.S. oil was down 4.6% to $23.31 in morning trading.
+Goldman Sachs has forecast that it will fall well below $20 a barrel in the next 2 months because storage will be filled to the brim and wells will have to be shut in.

 “I wouldn’t necessarily say that where the market was yesterday we won’t see that again,” Slimmon said.
 “There is bad news still to come.”

 Investors say the market need three main things to slow its breathtaking drop, which has sliced one quarter off the S&P 500 since it set its record last month.

 The first is already here after the Federal Reserve has slashed interest rates back to nearly zero and offered to buy an unlimited amount of Treasurys to get lending markets running more smoothly.
 The second is making progress, as the economic rescue plan moves through Capitol HIll.